Executing SQL in Excel Tool/Template

 Wrapping Up

-I hope this helps you out.
+I hope this post about executing SQL queries in Excel helped you out.
 Below is the final look of my file for this example.
 I have added a button for the users to click in order to run the VBA code and execute the SQL by assigning the macro.
 I have formatted so the data returns in a table for easy manipulation and analysis.
 I have also updated the general formatting and named the sheets.

 To save you time, a copy of the file is available for purchase – just reach out to me for information.